asanderson15/asanderson15.github.io/_posts/2013-08-19-bootstrapping-angular-rails-part-3.md

 layout: post
 title: Bootstrapping an AngularJS app in Rails 4.0 - Part 3
 category: posts
-summary: Part three of this tutorial focuses building a simple Rails API to serve blog post data to our main Angular controller.
+summary: Part three of this tutorial focuses on building a simple Rails API to serve blog post data to our main Angular controller.
-socialsummary: Part three of this tutorial focuses building a simple Rails API to serve blog post data to our main Angular controller.
+socialsummary: Part three of this tutorial focuses on building a simple Rails API to serve blog post data to our main Angular controller.
 socialimage: http://asanderson.org/images/AngularJS-Shield-large.png
 tags: AngularJS Rails Tutorial
 year: 2013